Lapin0t/phd-manuscript/main/03_substitution.typ

 denotational model of a language.
 However, for clarity, we will keep using syntactic terminology.

-We start in @sec-sub-ovw with a short overview of the core points of the intrinsic representation and the axiomatization of substitution.
-This overview largely follows two comprehensive papers with beautifully crafted Agda implementations which I heartily recommend~#mcite(dy: -1em,
+We start in @sec-sub-ovw with a short informal overview of the core points of the intrinsic representation and the axiomatization of substitution.
+This overview largely follows two comprehensive papers with beautifully crafted Agda implementations which I heartily recommend reading~#mcite(dy: -1em,
     <FioreS22>)#mcite(dy: 2em, <AllaisACMM21>).
-The main point is the introduction of _substitution monoids_, which axiomatize type- and scope-indexed families supporting variables and substitutions.
+The main point is the
+introduction of _substitution monoids_, which axiomatize type- and scope-indexed families supporting variables and substitutions.
+In
-In @sec-sub-scope, we motivate and introduce a small contribution.
-Typically, the notion of scope is fixed in the abstract theory of substitution and defined as lists of types, but this rigidity can be cumbersome for some languages.
-This is remedied by providing a simple abstraction for scopes #tom["succint" est un peu bizarre: "simple", "basic"?].
+@sec-sub-scope, we motivate and introduce a small contribution.
+In typical type theory formalizations, the notion of scope is fixed in the abstract theory of substitution and defined as lists of types, but this rigidity can be cumbersome for some languages.
+This is remedied by providing a simple abstraction for scopes.
 Finally, in @sec-sub-monoid, we adapt the definition of substitution monoid to this new abstraction.
-We #tom[je passe certains verbes du futur au présent, je trouve que tu emploies parfois le futur à mauvais escient.] also introduce _substitution modules_, a second mild contribution required to deal with substitution inside other syntactic objects than just terms, such as evaluation contexts.
+We also present _substitution modules_, a notion required to deal with syntactic objects which have a substitution operation, but whose arguments may be of a different kind, such as evaluation contexts, whose variables can be substituted by values.
-#tom[C'est pas hyper juste de dire que c'est une contrib, l'idée des modules dans le cadre de la substitution date au mieux de "modules over monads and linearity", d'un certain A. Hirschowitz avec Maggesi.
-De même, les monoides de substitution existent à un niveau bien plus abstrait que FinSet, en fait dans n'importe quelle cat skew monoïdale (cf "... dependently-sorted..." de Fiore et notre "cellular Howe theorem").]
+Substitution module have already been studied~#mcite(<HirschowitzM10>), but they are rarely presented even though they become necessary quite quickly in lots of concrete examples.

 == The Theory of Intrinsically-Typed Substitution <sec-sub-ovw>

+#remark[
+  The following section will consist in an informal overview.
+As such every introduced notion will be properly defined later on.
+]

 *Contexts* #sym.space.quad The type- and scope-safe approach starts by defining typing contexts as lists of types (written backwards, for consistency with the